benbaiju/ChatApp/README.md

-# 💬 iChat – Real-Time Chat Application
+# 💬 ChatApp – Real-Time Chat Application

 ChatApp is a simple real-time chat app built using **Node.js**, **Express**, and **Socket.IO**.
 It allows multiple users to join, send messages, and see when others are typing – all in real time.